DLohmann/Coding-Challenges/Apple/Question.md

 # Apple Interview
-### 10/4/2023
+### This was an Apple coding interview question I was asked on 10/4/2023.

-# Adjust the amount of rounds played between each pair of bots.
+1) Adjust the amount of rounds played between each pair of bots.

-# Is the number of games played as expected?
+1) Is the number of games played as expected?
 Why not?

 To run:
 ```bash